avpnusr/nzbget/README.md

 Start your container
 -----

+Login credentials for the Web-GUI are left on default, unless you load your own config, of course.
+Username: nzbget
+Password: tegbzn6789
+**Important:** Change this default credentials, or risk someone hijacking the container!

 - For **[/config/location]**, use the folder, where your **sabnzbd.ini** file is stored.
 - For **[/complete/folder]**, use the folder, where your completed downloads will be stored.
 - For **[/incomplete/folder]**, use the folder, where the temporary files will be stored, until download is finished.